-Adding MSA, year, and cross MSA-year fixed effects does not affect the magnitude or the significance of the estimated coefficients (column (4)).
+Adding MSA, year, and MSA-year fixed effects does not affect the magnitude or the significance of the estimated coefficients (Columns (4) and (5)).
 This set of fixed effects confirm that our results do not reflect unobserved, either time-invariant or time-varying MSA characteristics, or time effects common to all MSAs.
-Importantly, MSA-year interactions in column (5) guarantee that the estimated effect is not biased due to, for example, the average quality of the pool of applicants at the MSA level.
+Importantly, MSA-year interactions in column (5) guarantee that the estimated effect is not biased due to, for example, the average quality of the borrower pool at the MSA level.
+If the relationship between lobbying and loan characteristics reflected mainly a specialization of lenders, we should expect the estimated coefficient to become smaller and insignificant when we include controls for lender characteristics such as whether she is regulated by the HUD or is classified as a subprime lender by the HUD.
+We find, on the contrary, that the estimated coefficient becomes larger.
+This evidence casts some doubt that lender specialization could be the explanation for the difference in loan characteristics between lobbying lenders and other lenders.

-The magnitude of the effect is not trivial.
-The estimated coefficient of 0.15 in column (5) implies that the average LIR of mortgages originated is about 0.15 points higher for lobbying lenders than for other lenders.
+The magnitude of the difference in LIR between lobbying lenders and other lenders is not trivial.
+The estimated coefficient of 0.15 in Column (5) implies that the average LIR of mortgages originated is about 0.15 points higher for lobbying lenders than for other lenders.
 This is about 8 percent of the average LIR of 1.97 in the complete sample.

-The estimated relationship between LIR and the lobbying decision may capture omitted factors that affect the decision to lobby in general.
-If that is the case, we would expect to obtain a similar result for lenders that lobby on financial sector issues that are unrelated to mortgage lending.
-To carry out this falsification exercise, we create a dummy variable for lenders lobbying on issues that are not related to mortgage lending and securitization, e.g., consumer credit and security of personal information, financial services other than mortgage lending, deposit insurance, anti-money laundering, etc. We repeat our preferred specification presented in column (5), Table 3 by adding the new dummy.
+The estimated relationship between LIR and the lobbying decision may reflect a general propensity to lobby, e.g., in order to gain access to policymakers to get private benefits, rather than a desire to influence specific rules.
+Then, we would expect to obtain a similar result for lenders that lobby on financial sector issues that are unrelated to mortgage markets.
+To carry out this falsification exercise, we create a dummy variable for lenders lobbying on issues that are not related to mortgage lending and securitization, e.g., consumer credit and security of personal information, financial services other than mortgage lending, anti-money laundering (henceforth, the "other issues").
+We repeat our preferred specification presented in Column (5), Table 3 by adding the new dummy.
 Column (6) displays the results.
 We find that the dummy for lobbying on specific issues has a positive and significant coefficient while the dummy for lobbying on other issues has a negative and significant sign.
-These falsification tests support the interpretation that the relationship between lobbying and mortgage lending behavior is not coincidental and is unlikely to be driven by omitted characteristics that affect the general propensity to lobby.
+This suggests that the desire to influence specific rules was one of the drivers of lobbying efforts.

 Second, we estimate the following panel equation: